 So we bought a house.

-42 East 23rd Street is a home we have purchased that is currently undergoing renovation.
-Our goal is to have it up and running in the spring of 2019 so we can open our doors to the people of Chester.
+42 East 23rd Street is a home we have purchased that is currently undergoing renovations.
+Our goal is to have it up and running in the fall of 2019 so we can open our doors to the people of Chester.

-Currently, we are gathering a team of architects, construction workers, painters, electricians, etc. who can work on this project during the winter months.
-Our goal is to have an opening ceremony this coming spring so we can launch Project RENEW right after Project RENOVATE ends.
+Currently, we have gathered a team of architects, construction workers, painters, electricians, etc. who are working on this project during the summer months.
+Our goal is to have an opening ceremony this coming fall so we can launch Project RENEW right after Project RENOVATE ends.

 This house is special.

 When our 42 East 23rd Street home opens, the Clifford family plans to move in immediately, living with and working within the city of Chester.
 The plan is for more houses, families, and businesses to follow.

 The statistics regarding the city of Chester are grim.
 To read in depth about the drop out rate of high schoolers, the average income of family units, the average crime rate per square mile, and the dietary choices of its citizens, among other statistics, please read our Why Chester? section on this website as well as and our blog posts.
 We like to actively update our readers with any new info. or ways in which we are helping to alleviate some of the city’s most pressing issues.

 It isn’t just a home we are re-building.
 It’s about us re-building the city of Chester one relationship at a time.
 Every contractor, painter, photographer, and volunteer that walks through our doors will have the opportunity to eat lunch outside, chat with locals, and swap stories about their lives.